ps0305/Front-End-Libraries/Create a Stateless Functional Component.md

-/*Components are the core of React.
+Components are the core of React.
 Everything in React is a component and here you will learn how to create one.

 There are two ways to create a React component.
 The first way is to use a JavaScript function.